bntoine/Vibe_Ribbon/README.md

 **Vibe Ribbon**

-Vibe Ribbon is a script that takes a folder with music files or URLs from supported platforms (currently Youtube, SoundCloud and Spotify) and gives you a folder of music files in the right format with the corresponding cue file.
+Vibe Ribbon is a script that takes a folder with music files or URLs from supported platforms (currently Youtube, SoundCloud, bandcamp and Spotify) and gives you a folder of music files in the right format with the corresponding cue file.

 ### Why does this exist?